tgrasl/google-java-format/README.md

 Custom version for nets project.
+The relevant changes are in the branch *nets-custom*

 # google-java-format